 We are also developing sporting and military reminiscence materials that will be used to support those suffering from dementia.

-Social isolation was the most commonly reported health issue by those aged 75 and over.
-Challenges to accessing local services need to be addressed, this new project will work to improve the challenges faced by isolated veterans by connecting them with services together and serving as a hub facility.
+Over a quarter (27%) of the veterans surveyed stated that they felt they would benefit from meeting someone regularly from a military background to talk to, someone who can empathise with their experience of the Armed Forces.
+Challenges to accessing local services need to be addressed, this new project will work to improve the challenges faced by isolated veterans young and old, by connecting them with services together and serving as a hub facility.
+(SSAFA 2017)